rmit-teamPi/projectpi_documentation/Portfolio/Intro.rst

 Introduction
 ============
-The aim of the **Punnet of Berries** project is to demonstrate the power of the Raspberry Pi and demonstrate scheduling concepts.
+The aim of the **Punnet of Berries** project was to create a financially viable Beowulf cluster, evaluate the power of the Raspberry Pi and demonstrate scheduling concepts.

 This document outlines the frameowrk on which the **Punnet of Berries** and its accompanying software were developed.
 System design, architecture and implementation are all covered in